-The following Statement summarises the resources that have been generated and consumed in providing policing and crime reduction services during the year.
+This statement summarises the resources that have been generated and consumed in providing policing and crime reduction services during the year.
 The 2018/19 Statement has been restated to reflect changes made to Reporting Arrangements.
 Please refer to Note 2 'Previous Period Adjustments' for an explanation of these changes.